akuklev/algebraic-theories/star-is-more-than-type.md

 There are two operations or signatures:
 - specialization of signature to a given universe `U` is a type obtained by replacing all occurences or `*` by `U`.
-- generalization of signature 𝔖 by a signature 𝔅 is a new signature, where one particular strictly-positive occurence of `*` by `(𝔅 -> *)`, which corresponds to transferring a construction from a universe to a presheaf valued in this universe.
+- generalization of signature 𝔖 by a signature 𝔅 is a new signature, where one particular strictly-positive occurence of `*` by `(𝔅 → *)`, which corresponds to transferring a construction from a universe to a presheaf valued in this universe.

-In general, the lifting operator has three parameters besides the expression being lifted:
+Since (higher) topos structure is preserved by forming presheaves, in general, the lifting operator has four parameters besides the expression being lifted:
 - a signature 𝔖,
-- a universe `U`, and
+- a universe `U`,
+- a signature 𝔊 that generalizes 𝔖,
 - a larger universe `U' ⊃ U`

-Lifting operator checks that the expression being lifted satisfies the type obtained by specializing 𝔖 to U, and yields an expression of the type obtained by specializing 𝔖 to U'.
+Lifting operator checks that the expression being lifted satisfies the type obtained by specializing 𝔖 to U, and yields an expression of the type obtained by specializing 𝔊 to U'.
+The ability to replace any `*` in a strictly-positive position of signature by `(𝔅 → *)` for any signature 𝔅 is precisely what we mean by “`*` is more than Type”.
+We'll discuss that in depth in the section about handling categories below.

 § Parametric quantifiers